scjx123/ip/docs/tp.md

 ![here](Architecture_Diagram.PNG)

 **Main**
-For the main layer, it contains a single class known as Duke.
-During the app launch, Duke first attempts to load any previous data from storage and followed by connecting the res
+For the main layer, it contains a single class known as Duke. e app launch, Duke  to load any previous data from storage and followed by running the components of the app in sequence.
+Upon shutting down,  Duke calls upon method to save user's data automatically.
 **UI**
 **Command Interpreter**
 **Executer**